 Its intro annual fee is $0 the first year, then $95.

 Travel insurance with the United Explorer includes:

 On the hotel side of things, this card has you covered when you’re away from home.
-It is currently offering up to 50,000 bonus points: 25,000 after spending $3,000 in the first three months of account opening, and an additional 25,000 bonus points after you spend $6,000 within the first six months.
-Those who apply by December 31, 2020, also receive 10 qualifying night credits toward elite status in 2020 and 2021.
+It is currently offering up to 60,000 bonus points: 30,000 after spending $3,000 in the first three months of account opening, and up to 30,000 more bonus points with two bonus points per dollar spent on purchases that earn one bonus point up to $15,000 in the first six months of account opening.
 The annual fee is $95.

 Travel insurance with the IHG Rewards Club Premier includes:

 Among other phenomenal perks, this premium product includes some excellent purchase and travel protections.
-It is currently offering new applicants up to 75,000 Membership Rewards points after they use their card to make $5,000 in purchases in the first six months, and earns 10 points per dollar on eligible purchases at U.S. supermarkets and U.S. gas stations, on up to $15,000 in combined spending during your first six months of card membership.
-Its annual fee is $550.
+It is currently offering new applicants 100,000 bonus points after spending $6,000 in the first six months.
+(Terms apply.)
+Its annual fee is $695 (see rates and fees).

 Travel insurance with the Amex Platinum includes: